alexmcqw/Bed-Stuy-signs/README.md

 - **CSV/JSON export**: Results available in multiple formats
 - **Data merging**: Predictions can be merged with existing datasets

+## Website

+This repository includes a data visualization website showcasing the research project.
+The website features:

+- **Interactive tabs**: Intro, Map, Timeline, Background, and One Block in History
+- **Data visualizations**: Charts, interactive maps, and timeline visualizations
+- **GitHub Pages**: The website can be hosted on GitHub Pages

+To enable GitHub Pages:
+1. Go to Settings > Pages in your GitHub repository
+2. Select the `main` branch as the source
+3. Your site will be available at `https://YOUR_USERNAME.github.io/bed-stuy-signs`

 ## Notes

 - The preprocessing uses BILINEAR resizing and EXIF orientation correction to match Teachable Machine's web interface